kudkudak/common-sense-prediction/README.md

 # Common sense prediction project

-*Research question*: how far are we from predicting common sense knowledge (from raw text, but not limited to)?
+*Research objective*: how far are we from common sense prediction: measuring and evaluating.

-*Extra research question*: how can we further SOTA in word representation learning in terms of representing common sense knowledge?

 We base on http://ttic.uchicago.edu/~kgimpel/papers/li+etal.acl16.pdf.